-Installing Dash Manager Software
+Installing ADL3 Dash Manager Software

-Go to the MoTeC website at www.motec.com and navigate to software/latestreleases/SDL3 Dash Manager software OR

-Locate the Dash Manager software on the MoTeC Resource Disc

-- 2. Save the selected file in your preferred location (for example desktop) - 3.
-When downloading is finished, double click on the file and select run - 4.
-Follow the instructions on the InstallShield Wizard - To start the program after installation, click the Dash Manager icon on the desktop or click Start > All Programs > MoTeC > SDL3 > SDL3 Dash Manager
+- Go to the MoTeC website at www.motec.com and navigate to software/latestreleases/ADL3 Dash Manager software OR Locate ADL3 Dash Manager software on the MoTeC Resource Disc - Save the selected file in your preferred location (for example desktop) - When downloading is finished, double click on the file and select run - Follow the instructions on the InstallShield Wizard - To start the program after installation, click the ADL3 Manager icon on the desktop or click Start > All Programs > MoTeC > ADL3 > ADL3 Dash Manager i2 Data Analysis Software i2 data analysis software is used to analyse the logged data that has been recorded by the ADL3.
+Any number and combination of graphs, gauges and reports can be analysed simultaneously.
+The i2 environment can be customised to specific user requirements.

-Updating Dash Manager Software
+Updating ADL3 Dash Manager Software

-Software updates are available free of charge, giving access to the latest features.
-Download the latest software version from the website and follow the software installation instructions to update to the new version.

-To update the associated firmware in the device, select Upgrade Dash Version from the Online menu.
+- Software updates are available to give access to the latest features.
+Download the latest software version from the website and follow the software installation instructions to update to the new version. - To update the associated firmware in the device select Upgrade Dash Version from the Online menu.
 See Configuration Versions and Updating.